Zola, which is inspired by the infamous viral Twitter thread from 2015, is at its best when exploring its white characters as they perform Blackness

-Her new feature, Zola, is based on the infamous viral twitter thread from 2015: the story of a young stripper named Zola (Taylour Paige) who meets Stefani (Riley Keough) at her service job, and forms a fast friendship over their shared profession.
+Her new feature, Zola, (out June 30th) is based on the infamous viral twitter thread from 2015: the story of a young stripper named Zola (Taylour Paige) who meets Stefani (Riley Keough) at her service job, and forms a fast friendship over their shared profession.
 Almost immediately, Stefani invites Zola on a cross-country trip to a club in Florida where she guarantees that they will each make five grand in one night.
 The very next day, Zola leaves her live-in boyfriend Sean (Ari’el Stachel) and travels to Florida with three virtual strangers: Stefani, her boyfriend Derrek (Nicholas Braun) and her “roommate” X (Colman Domingo).
 Things quickly go awry, as Zola realizes she’s far away from home with a group of emotionally volatile people whose erratic behavior puts her right into harm’s way.

 Much of the first half of the film marvels at the grotesque nature of the group’s dynamic, with Zola behaving as an audience surrogate with her clipped, dry responses and bemused expression.
 But the longer Zola stays with Stefani, the more she realizes that the things she likes about her new friend are simply exaggerated aspects of herself.
 The film’s poster bolsters this reading, depicting Zola and Stefani looking into each other’s eyes with knowing glances.
 Stefani presents herself as a mirror image trying her best to be the real thing while Zola is calm and secure in who she is.